 Figure 2: Top use cases of digital and analytics along the value chain

-In our upcoming post, we will look at how digital and analytics fundamentally transform end-to-end supply chain planning and create new opportunities for businesses.
+In our upcoming article “Aiming High: Digital End-to-End Supply Chain Planning“, we look at how digital and analytics fundamentally transform end-to-end supply chain planning and create new opportunities for businesses.

 What is your approach to digitizing your supply chain?
 Let us know your thoughts and feedback!

 “AlphaZero: Shedding new light on chess, shogi, and Go”, David Silver et.
 Al, December 6, 2018, https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go (visited February 11, 2021)